 The Khyber’s mission is to foster critical thought, facilitate creative dialogue and support artistic experimentation through the public presentation of contemporary art.
-The Khyber actively and continuously will hold a pro-survivor framework and an intersectional, anti-oppressive, anti-racist analysis in its programming and operating.
+The Khyber will actively and continuously work to hold a pro-survivor framework and an intersectional, anti-oppressive, anti-racist analysis in its programming and operation.

 The Khyber’s mandate is to present contemporary visual art, which exists in a wide variety of disciplines.
-We challenge traditional gallery conventions, encourage public understanding and appreciation of contemporary art through responsive and relevant programming.
-The Khyber works to prioritize, centre and promote the presentation of work by emerging local, national and/or international artists.
+We challenge traditional gallery conventions, and encourage public understanding and appreciation of contemporary art through responsive and relevant programming.
+The Khyber works to prioritize, centre, and promote the presentation of work by emerging local, national, and international artists.
 Additionally, we aim to recognize and disrupt systemic forms of oppression, which include but are not limited to: racism, white supremacy, sexism, heterosexism, cissexism/transmisogyny, tokenism, ableism, ageism, sizeism, sexualized and all acts of violence and harassment.
-This is always to be implemented through following anti-violence and pro-survivor policies and in Khyber programming, operating and in relation to staff, Board members and artists presented.
-The Khyber provides a physical and flexible space for the support of socially-engaged Primary and Membership programming, as well as cultivating relationships with a variety of arts communities that engage in artistic research, experimentation, production, education and distribution.
+The Khyber provides a physical and flexible space for the support of socially-engaged programming, as well as cultivating relationships with a variety of art communities that engage in artistic research, experimentation, production, education, and distribution.